A lot or a little?

 Is it any good?

-TEAM HUMAN is clearly a spoof of Twilight and its overheated imitators, but co-authors Justine Larbalestier and Sarah Rees Brennan lift the novel above simple parody through a combination of lively prose and astute character development.
+This is clearly a spoof of Twilight and its overheated imitators, but the authors lift the novel above simple parody through a combination of lively prose and astute character development.
 The humor is subtle but sharp, and there's enough action to keep the suspense level high.
 Team Human is as likely to be enjoyed both by readers who love vampire books and those who think they can't stand them.

 Families can talk about whether it's possible to be loyal to your friends without imposing your own beliefs, fears, and prejudices upon them.
 Do you think you could let your friend date a vampire, or a boy raised by vampires?

 If you had the chance to live forever, would you take it?
 What might some of the drawbacks of immortality be?

 Why are vampire novels and movies so popular?
 What is it about vampire folklore that makes it so compelling for modern audiences -- and especially for teens?